Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 **Expected Result:** Login is not performed and the user is clearly informed that reCAPTCHA verification must be completed again.

-**Note:** Execution depends on the reCAPTCHA expiration behavior and may require an extended waiting period.
+> **Note:** Execution depends on the reCAPTCHA expiration behavior and may require an extended waiting period.

 ---

 ## 26. Login with inactive or disabled account

-**Status:** Not Executable
+**Precondition:** An inactive or disabled user account is required.

+**Steps:**

+1. Enter the email address of the inactive or disabled account.
+2. Enter the correct password.
+3. Complete the reCAPTCHA verification.
+4. Click the "Submit" button.

+**Expected Result:** Login is rejected and an appropriate message is displayed according to the account status.

-**Reason:** Testing requires an inactive or disabled test account.
-No such account is available, and backend or staging environment access is outside the current test scope.
+> **Note:** This test is not executable because an inactive or disabled test account is not available.
+Backend and staging environment access are outside the scope of this portfolio project.

 ---